lgperrin/Network-Security/Practical-Assesment-1/Exercise_Statement.md

 ## Part 2: Advanced Analysis

-**Objective**: Dive deeper into the packet capture to identify Mirai-specific activities and Indicators of Compromise (IOCs).
-In this section, you'll delve deeper into the pcap file using Wireshark to identify network activity and Indicators of Compromise (IOC) associated with Mirai.
-Focus on:
+Identify a diverse range of features from the capture that provide clear evidence of network activity and network Indicators of Compromise (IOC) associated with Mirai network activity.
+This part of the video should take you 2-3 minutes to present.

 * Use Wireshark to present your analysis.
 You are required to demonstrate that you can effectively use the Wireshark tool for packet analysis.
 * Provide a verbal and visual explanation of what you think happened in the network.
 You may want to consider a timeline of the communications that took place and walk through the evidence using Wireshark.